Here is a brief artist’s statement.

 It was at that point, and from that place, that I picked up a paintbrush for the very first time.

 Lo' and behold, my art began selling, and has sold ever since.
-I have now self-published two books, plus written, filmed, and published four comprehensive online art classes (and counting) on The Jeanne Oliver Creative Network .
+I have now self-published four books, plus written, filmed, and published four comprehensive online art classes (and counting) on The Jeanne Oliver Creative Network .

 All of it (I’m talking every. single. bit.) after age 45.